Fall in Love with Portsmouth, New Hampshire this Winter

 Hike the Trails at Odiorne Point State Park

-You can’t visit Odiorne Point State Park without exploring some of the beautiful trails that crisscross the 135 acres of the coastal landscape.
+You can’t visit Odiorne Point State Park without exploring some beautiful trails that crisscross the 135 acres of the coastal landscape.

-While the park is not big, it encompasses 7 distinct ecosystems, including New Hampshire’s largest stretch of undeveloped shoreline.
+While the park is not big, it encompasses seven distinct ecosystems, including New Hampshire’s largest stretch of undeveloped shoreline.

-The first European settlers in New Hampshire landed at Odiorne Point, and there is a memorial dedicated to those settlers just off the trail along the coast.
+The first European settlers in New Hampshire landed at Odiorne Point, and a memorial dedicated to those settlers is located just off the trail along the coast.

-The park is open year-round for outdoor adventures, but pets are not permitted.
+The park is open year-round for outdoor adventures; however, pets are not permitted.
 For trail maps and fee information, please visit New Hampshire State Parks.

 Meander Around New Hampshire’s Smallest Town

-Highlights of New Castle include Wentworth by the Sea, a grand historic hotel that was built in 1847, Fort Constitution and Fort Stark State Historic Sites, the Portsmouth Harbour Lighthouse, and a lovely little park called the New Castle Common.
+Highlights of New Castle include Wentworth by the Sea, a grand historic hotel built in 1847; Fort Constitution and Fort Stark State Historic Sites; the Portsmouth Harbor Lighthouse; and the lovely New Castle Common.

 Catch a Show at the Music Hall